TorqueDog/RangeRoverTweaks/README.md

 ## What tools are required?

-You have three options, year-dependent:
+You have two options:
 - **SDD** - *Jaguar/Land Rover Symptom Driven Diagnostics* software with a *JLR Mongoose OBD-II* interface
 &bull; Works on MY2016.5 and earlier only.
 I sold mine to a friend who bought my L320.
-- **Pathfinder** - *Jaguar/Land Rover Pathfinder* software with the correct VCI and OBD-II interface cable
-&bull; I don't have Pathfinder, none of my Rovers ever needed / supported it, and I know nothing about it.
-In short, you're on your own.
 - **IID** - *GAP IID Tool*, either BT or Pro, with the correct version for your year of Land Rover
 &bull; G3 for vehicles up to MY2016.5
-&bull; G4 for vehicles MY2017 and later
+&bull; G4 for vehicles MY2017 and later (which I largely don't cover in this guide because things moved to DoIP for MY2017 and lots has changed.)
 &bull; In either instance, you'll need to contact GAP ahead of time and ask them for access to the Complete CCF file.

 <br />